We are a group of enthusiasts and professionals who provide historical interpretations for museums.

 The majority of our income comes solely from our events, but there are other ways to contribute to the Workshop.

 As a registered charity, if you wish to donate any money to us as an individual, you can do so using Gift Aid, which means that for whatever you donate, the government will contribute the tax equivalent on top.
-If you wish to do so, either ask a Red T at an event, or conact us through the website.
+If you wish to do so, either ask a Red T at an event, or contact us through the website.

 Another way is to shop on the internet via www.easyfundraising.org.uk/causes/historyworkshop.
-This link will take you to our page to explain how easy it is to buy things on the interenet and help us, without it costing you a penny more.
+This link below will take you to our page to explain how easy it is to buy things on the interenet and help us, without it costing you a penny more.

 There are some provisos in how we perform as people from the past.
 The main compromise is in the use of language.
 We did experiment in use of proper pronunciation and sentence structure, but found several drawbacks.
 Apart from being difficult and therefore open to lapses which can detract from the performance, we found this did tend to create too much of a barrier between ourselves and the visiting public.
 If the visitors cannot understand what we say it negates the whole point of presenting a re-enactment.
 We therefore use modern pronunciation, and a 'watered-down' sentence structure - trying to keep enough of the period style to make it recognisably different without making it impenetrable.